 Air sensors produce lots of data that must be managed, controlled for quality, and made accessible for the success of your project.
 It's critical to understand what data services are provided (or not provided) by an air sensor company.
-Alternatively, pollution control board staff may consider performing some of these services within if equipped with necessary experience and tools.
+Alternatively, a local or regional regulatory authority may consider performing some of these services within if equipped with necessary experience and tools.